-GCP vs AWS vs Azure Comparing the Top Cloud Platforms
+Which Cloud Platform is the Top GCP vs AWS vs Azure Comparing

 In this article, we will explore the key details about being a Data Engineer across the three major cloud platforms: Google Cloud Platform (GCP), Amazon Web Services (AWS), and Microsoft Azure.
 We’ll dive into everything from core responsibilities and necessary skills to the tools and best practices for managing data on GCP, AWS, and Azure.